-Carl E. Schneider, the Chauncey Stillman Professor of Law and Professor of Internal Medicine, teaches courses on law and medicine, regulating research, property, the sociology and ethics of the legal profession, and writing briefs.
+Carl E. Schneider, the Chauncey Stillman Professor of Law, teaches courses on law and medicine, regulating research, property, the sociology and ethics of the legal profession, and writing briefs.
 His scholarship criticizes the dominant regulatory ideas in the law of medical ethics, particularly as they are applied to subjects like the relationship between doctor and patient, the use of advance directives, physician-assisted suicide, and human-subject research.
 His The Practice of Autonomy: Patients, Doctors, and Medical Decisions (Oxford University Press, 1998), which analyzes the malign effects of making patient autonomy the regulatory summum bonum, is an example of that project.
-Another example is More Than You Wanted to Know: The Failure of Mandated Disclosure (Princeton University Press, forthcoming), which he is currently writing with Omri Ben-Shahar.
+Another example is More Than You Wanted to Know: The Failure of Mandated Disclosure (Princeton University Press, 2014), which he coauthored with Omri Ben-Shahar.
 It explains why disclosure may be the best adored, most used, and least successful regulatory method in our time.
 Prof. Schneider is also the coauthor of two casebooks.
-With Marsha Garrison, he wrote The Law of Bioethics: Individual Autonomy and Social Regulation (West, 2009) (second edition), a pioneering casebook in its subject.
-With Margaret F. Brinig he wrote An Invitation to Family Law (West, 2007) (third edition), an innovative family-law casebook.
+With Marsha Garrison, he wrote The Law of Bioethics: Individual Autonomy and Social Regulation (West, 2009, second edition), a pioneering casebook in its subject.
+With Margaret F. Brinig, he wrote An Invitation to Family Law (West, 2007, third edition), an innovative family-law casebook.
 He recently served on the President's Bioethics Council and has been a visiting professor at Cambridge University, the University of Tokyo, Kyoto University, and the United States Air Force Academy.